luxonis/depthai-docs-website/_tutorials/object_det_mnssv2_training.md

 ---
 layout: default
 title: Tutorial - Custom Object Detector Training
-toc_title: Custom Object Detector Training Demo
+toc_title: Custom Object Detector Training
-description: Learn how to detect objects of your choice in real time!
+description: Learn how to detect objects of your choice in real time with DepthAI!
 order: 4
 ---